Building a Better Workplace for LGBTQ Employees

 From equal benefits to employee engagement — here’s how Nestlé puts inclusion at its core

 We all spend a significant portion of our life at work.
 As a member of the LGBTQ community, I know that to come to work and perform at my best, it’s important for me to feel comfortable and open with my colleagues.
-At Nestlé USA, I’ve experienced something beyond acceptance — people who really try to understand and identify with my point of view.
+At Nestlé, I’ve experienced something beyond acceptance — people who really understand and relate to my identity and background.

 In 2015 Nestlé launched a progressive Parent Support Policy, which provides 18 weeks of paid leave for the primary caregiver of a newborn with an option to extend with 8 weeks unpaid leave.
 When they say primary caregiver, they mean any primary caregiver, regardless of gender or sexuality: biological parents, adoptive parents, foster parents, and spouses or domestic partners with primary responsibility for caring for a child.

-This equal opportunity policy is vital for LGBTQ parents, who often find themselves without parental support options from their employer.
 Many same-sex couples look to adoption as their path to starting a family, which can be an expensive and emotional process.
-Nestlé understands this, and has built protections into the policy — offering additional support for adoptive parents by helping eligible couples with financial support for adoption expenses, which can be substantial.
+Nestlé understands this and has built protections into the policy — offering additional support for adoptive parents by helping eligible couples with financial support for adoption expenses, which can be substantial.

 More to Explore: